sgoh25/WaveRanking/README.md

 ### Step 1

 Import channel waveforms to the `Signals` directory, labelled in the form `Wave#.txt`.
 Include header file `Header.txt` to specify the test waveform number (0-7) and which features to enable/disable (1/0).
+Features can be weighted according to importance by manually assigning a value from 0-1, preferably in 0.1 increments, as an input to `Header.txt` following the test waveform number.

 ### Step 2